 ONE TRACK MIND: JOURNEY, “FEELING THAT WAY/ ANYTIME” (1978; 2011 reissue): A new Greatest Hits Vol. 2 was, in some ways, more interesting than Journey’s initial best-of compilation — if only because its songs haven’t necessarily become ear-wormingly familiar.
 Perhaps the most potent examples are these twin 1978 gems from Infinity, Journey’s first project with Steve Perry.
 His appearance would immediately transform an interesting, if often unfocused jam band — co-led by Santana alums Gregg Rolie and Neal Schon — into a hit-making juggernaut.
 This album easily became the band’s biggest seller to date, as Journey moved toward a tighter focus on songcraft.

 SANTANA – GREATEST HITS: LIVE AT MONTREUX (2012): His sound is so crystalline, so special, that Carlos Santana remains recognizable with or without pictures.
 Yet for all of the accolades showered on this Mexican-born American guitar hero, not least of which is his inclusion in the Rock and Roll Hall of Fame, Santana has always been as bold and colorful as he is collaboratively brilliant.
 Greatest Hits: Live at Montreux, filmed last summer, tends to underscore how these intersections have come to define his band — and, in some cases, how dearly collaborative voices like Gregg Rolie’s are missed.

 Want more?
-The Greg Rolie Band has a stand-alone Web site with additional music and other cool merchandise.
+The Gregg Rolie Band has a stand-alone Web site with additional music and other cool merchandise.